Cenotes, Underwater Sinkholes

 Cenotes X'kekén and Samulá

 Located in Dzitnup, 7 km. southeast of Valladolid, this cenote is underground with a hole in the ceiling.
 It is probably one of the most photographed cenotes in the Yucatán.
 Deep, refreshing, crystal clear waters await you and it is a great cenote for swimming.
 There is lighting and a guide rope to make it easier to enter.
 Don't forget to buy a picture postcard from the kids at the entrance as taking a picture just never turns out right and you WILL want a picture of this to show the family.
-Entrance for nationals adults $27.00 foreigners $52.00 and $17.00 nationals kids (under 13 years old) & seniors with INSEN CARD.
+Entrance for each cenote: nationals adults $31.00, foreigners $59.00.

 Cenote Ik kil

 Located in the Eco-archeological Park Ik Kil, just 3 km. from Chichén Itzá and Pisté.
 Called the "Sacred Blue Cenote," it is a perfectly round well-type cenote with exuberant vegetation and waterfalls.
 This is another ideal place for swimming in the clear blue water.
 196 feet wide and about 130 feet deep, it is an open cenote about 85 feet from the surface.
 A grand stairway leads you down the steps into the water.
 Entrance is 70 pesos and it is open daily from 8 AM to 6 PM.
-There is also an excellent buffet style restaurant here and bungalows for overnight stay.
+There is also an excellent buffet style restaurant here and bungalows for overnight stay (contact: tel.
+(985) 851 0002, Srita.
+Ana Luisa, from 10 am to 5 pm).

 (tree with yellow fruit)